SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-upgrades-and-downgrades-for-recurring-gifts.md

     * Follow the same process as you did above for upgrading a donation, this time lowering the amount.
     * Reach out to donor, expressing gratitude for his continued support.

- Note that with Nonprofit Cloud, you also have action buttons to Pause and Resume a Gift Commmitment for cases where a donor needs to temporarily suspend their giving.
+ Note that with Nonprofit Cloud, you also have action buttons to Pause and Resume a Gift Commitment for cases where a donor needs to temporarily suspend their giving.

 **Prerequisites for Salesforce Admin:**